15 Interesting Facts about Bulgaria

 Some amazing things you may not know…

-1. Bulgaria is the only country in Europe that hasn’t changed its name since it was first established.
+1. Bulgaria is the only country in Europe that has not changed its name since it was first established.
 It has existed under the same name for over 18 centuries and preserved by the Bulgarian nation until today.

 2. Sofia, the capital of Bulgaria, is the second oldest European capital after Athens (Greece).
 Its history dates back to 6,000 years BC.